jtuckerk/experiment_framework/README.md

   --server_password="very_secure";
 ```

+The experiment client handles running unique experiments on each machine and tracks which experiments have already been completed.<br>
 See ```experiment.py``` for an example of an experiment and ```config.yaml``` for an experiment config example.

 ### Example config